Car allowance in a nutshell…

 Secured car loans typically have lower interest rates than unsecured personal loans but can still be used to buy a new or used car, depending on its age.

-This comparison shows the cost financing and running a vehicle over a 5-year period with a novated lease, car loan or paying for it outright with cash.
+The comparison below shows the cost of financing and running a vehicle over a 5-year period with a novated lease, car loan or paying for it outright with cash.

 The comparison includes indicative car running costs, based on 15,000km driven annually.